Thomasbru/14b-mod/README.md

  (Teensy LC can for instance only poll 12 bit values from encoder)

+ **Script expects midi messages being sent in the order of MSB, then LSB**

 # control:
 	from mod menu,
 	E3 changes parameter